 Dick Toornstra was involved in parliamentary activities for nearly 40 years as a senior official of the European Parliament (EP), until his retirement in the summer of 2014.
-During that period he exercised many different responsibilities including heading departments dealing with general administration, research, communication and EU enlargement as well as Secretary General of the European Socialists and Chief of Staff of the President of the European Parliament.
+During that period, he exercised many different responsibilities including heading departments dealing with general administration, research, communication and EU enlargement as well as being Secretary General of the European Socialists and Chief of Staff of the President of the European Parliament.

 For 10 years he also co-directed the European Centre for Parliamentary Research and Documentation, an organisation jointly run by the EP and the Parliamentary Assembly of the Council of Europe.
 From its inception in 2006, he was the senior advisor of the Global Centre for ICT in Parliament and helped create the World e-Parliament Conference and World e-Parliament report.